-A minimum of 18 credit hours A minimum of 12 credit hours in residence HIST-1000 History of the West in Global Context I HIST-1010 History of the West in Global Context II Twelve credit hours at the 2000-level or higher Note: Courses for the minor must be History courses, that is, their course numbers must begin with the prefix HIST.
-11. Humanities, Major within the Bachelor of Arts Program Advisor: Paul Doerksen, Ph.D.
+A minimum of 18 credit hours A minimum of 12 credit hours in residence HIST-1000 History of the West in Global Context I HIST-1010 History of the West in Global Context II Twelve credit hours at the 2000-level or higher

+Note: Courses for the minor must be History courses, that is, their course numbers must begin with the prefix HIST.

+12. Humanities, Major within the Bachelor of Arts

+Program Advisor: Paul Doerksen, Ph.D.

 This interdisciplinary major in Humanities gives students grounding in the core humanities disciplines of History, Philosophy, and English Literature.
 It will provide for a flexible combination of these and other humanities disciplines, enabling students to pursue humanities interests across disciplinary lines.

-11.1.
+12.1.
 Humanities Major, Four-year B.A.

-120 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours Residency Requirements:
+- 120 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major

+A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours
-60 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program 9 credit hours of the Integrative Studies and Biblical and

-Theological Studies requirements

-30 credit hours of the major requirements
+- 60 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program - 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements - 30 credit hours of the major requirements

-Core Curriculum Requirements:

-Biblical and Theological Studies-completed within the major
+- Biblical and Theological Studies-completed within the major

-Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above
+- Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

-Humanities-6 credit hours
+- Humanities-6 credit hours

-Social Science-6 credit hours
+- Social Science-6 credit hours

-Science-6 credit hours
+- Science-6 credit hours

-Practicum-6 credit hours
+- Practicum-6 credit hours

-Anabaptist studies requirement-include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

-Academic writing requirement
+- Anabaptist studies requirement-include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement Academic writing requirement

-Major Requirements:

-A minimum of 66 credit hours

-A minimum of 24 credit hours at the 3000-level or higher One of the following:
+A minimum of 66 credit hours A minimum of 24 credit hours at the 3000-level or higher

+- One of the following:

-BTS-1110 Biblical Literature and Themes
+- BTS-1110 Biblical Literature and Themes

-BTS-1120 Encountering the Bible
+- BTS-1120 Encountering the Bible

-BTS-1130 Introducing Jesus - An Overview of the Christian Bible
+- BTS-1130 Introducing Jesus An Overview of the Christian Bible

-One of the following:

-BTS-2000 Introduction to Christianity

-BTS-2420 Exploring Christian Spirituality

-BTS-2550 History of Christianity

-BTS-2720 Theologies of the Global South

-BTS-2750 Introduction to Christian Ethics Two of the following:
+BTS-2000 Introduction to Christianity BTS-2420 Exploring Christian Spirituality BTS-2550 History of Christianity

-ENGL-1010 English Literature -Prose Fiction ENGL-1020 English Literature - Poetry and Drama ENGL-1030 English Literature - Classical Literature ENGL-1040 English Literature - Narrative Film HIST-1000 History of the West in Global Context I HIST-1010 History of the West in Global Context II PHIL-1000 The Task of Philosophy I-The Question of Reality PHIL-1010 The Task of Philosophy II-The Question of Knowledge HIST-2510 History of Art and Culture I-Classical to Late Medieval HIST-2520 History of Art and Culture II-Renaissance to the Present An additional 36 credit hours of humanities, including at least 12 credit hours in Biblical and Theological Studies General electives:
+- BTS-2720 Theologies of the Global South - BTS-2750 Introduction to Christian Ethics - Six credit hours from the following, including minimum three-credit hours of 1010, 1020, or 1050: - ENGL-1010 English Literature Prose Fiction - ENGL-1020 English Literature Poetry and Drama ENGL-1030 Classical Literature - ENGL-1040 English Literature Narrative Film ENGL-1050 English Literature - Topics - HIST-1000 History of the West in Global Context I - HIST-1010 History of the West in Global Context II - PHIL-1000 The Task of Philosophy I-The Question of Reality - PHIL-1010 The Task of Philosophy II-The Question of Knowledge - HIST-2510 History of Art and Culture I-Classical to Late Medieval - HIST-2520 History of Art and Culture II-Renaissance to the Present

+An additional 36 credit hours of humanities, including at least 12 credit hours in Biblical and Theological Studies